ROlearyPro/rock-paper-scissors/README.md

-The README is formatted well and gives new contributors and employers sufficient context about the project:

 My objective for this project was to create and build a rock paper scissors game from scratch, and in doing so, demonstrate my understanding of various coding practices, including dry javascript, event delegation, the difference between the data model itself and how that data is displayed in the DOM, and general independent problem-solving capabilities.
 My project consists of three main files and an asset folder, containing images displayed on the webpage.
 The three main files consist of an HTML file, which provides the overall structure of the page, a CSS file, which provides the styling, and a Javascript file, which provides the overall functionality.